dlehgo14/DSLR/README.md

 # DiScovering Latent Rrepresentations of Relations for Interacting Systems

-This work is now reviewed on EAAI.
+This work is now reviewed on IEEE Access.

 This repo contains the code for **DiScovering Latent Rrepresentations of Relations for Interacting Systems**.
 We generated our code based on https://github.com/MilesCranmer/symbolic_deep_learning.